 There’s no doubt: going through heroin withdrawal isn’t easy.
 Whether you’ve used the substance for years or are seeking to quit an occasional use of the drug, heroin withdrawal symptoms can be intense and, in a word, frightening.

 If you or someone you know is beginning the path to quit using heroin, you likely want to know what to expect.
-Let’s look at heroin withdrawal, the symptoms and the safest way to discontinue use of heroin.
+Let’s look at heroin withdrawal, the symptoms, and the safest way to discontinue the use of heroin.

 Heroin Withdrawal: An Experience Unique to You

 There are quite a few factors that impact how your body will tolerate heroin withdrawal.
 Your body composition will play a part.
 The length of time you’ve used heroin will affect your withdrawal symptoms, too.
 If you’ve previously experienced heroin or opioid withdrawal, your experience may be different from that of a first-time user.